 My name is Roger Winstead and I am a born and bred North Carolinian.
-I am also an avid saltwater sports fisherman, a longtime consumer of North Carolina seafood and a loyal customer of the seafood and a loyal here in the NC.
+I am also an avid saltwater sports fisherman, a longtime consumer of North Carolina seafood and a loyal customer of here in NC.

 I am concerned about the drastic measures being recommended in Amendment 2 of the Southern Flounder Fisheries Management Plan.
 The sharp reduction in landings over two years will impact my access to North Carolina seafood and I'm concerned about the long term viability of the industry itself if these reductions go into place.